 - Surgical Management of Incontinence:

 In some children the bladder muscle is so abnormal that it will not respond to the medication.
 This is more often the case if the child is not managed aggressively from birth.
 In such cases, if the pressure remains high despite putting the child on the maximal doses of medication, we may need to surgically enlarge the bladder which can be done in several ways.
 The most common procedure in the past has been enlargement with a segment of the intestinal tract.
 This will invariably ensure a low pressure reservoir for storing urine.
 However, there are other problems associated with this procedure such as bladder stones, mucous in the urine and increased infections.
 Another cause for incontinence in children is inadequate resistance in the sphincter area.
 For these children there are also a number of surgical treatments available.
 This can include a pubovaginal sling, periurethral Defiux injection or occasionally an artificial urinary sphincter.

 - TESTICULAR SELF-EXAMINATION

 Regular examination of the testicles should be a routine part ‘of the health program of every adult male.
-The main reason for this suggestion is that cancer of the testicles is one of the more common tumors that occur in men, particularly between the ages of 20 and 40.
+The main reason for this suggestion is that cancer of the testicles is one of the more common tumours that occur in men, particularly between the ages of 20 and 40.
 All males should learn self-examination and make a point of checking themselves each month.
 Only by learning what the normal anatomy of the testicles feels like will they be able to detect any changes that might occur.

 The exam should be done in a comfortable position.
 Some men prefer to check themselves in the shower or bathtub.
 The shape and position of the testicle should be inspected.
-On the outside or lateral surface a groove called the lateral sulcus can be felt between the testicle and the epididymis, which connects to it.
+On the outside or lateral surface, a groove called the lateral sulcus can be felt between the testicle and the epididymis, which connects to it.
 The testis normally feels firm, but not too hard.